chaseabrown/Jupyter-Notebooks/README.md

 8. **Lawmaker Tracking Exploratory Analysis** - Continuation of **Lawmaker Tracking Data Preprocessing**

-9. **BASALT 2022 Item Classifier** - Aids my BASALT 2022 Competition submission but training a model to recognize the items in a minecraft inventory using solely a jpg of the screen.
+9. **BASALT 2022 Item Classifier** - Helped my BASALT 2022 Competition submission but training a model to recognize the items in a minecraft inventory using solely a jpg of the screen.

-10. **BASALT 2022 Item Quantity Classifier** - Aids my BASALT 2022 Competition submission but training a model to recognize each item's quantity in a minecraft inventory using solely a jpg of the screen.
+10. **BASALT 2022 Item Quantity Classifier** - Helped my BASALT 2022 Competition submission but training a model to recognize each item's quantity in a minecraft inventory using solely a jpg of the screen.